Practices & Principles

 Applications of engaged couples will be handled together as in the case of married couples.

 3. All marriages proposed to be contracted by missionaries on the field are subject to the approval of the sending church and the Mission Committee.

-Because of possible complications and the testimony on the field, no missionary or missionary couple shall be approved for missionary service if either husband or wife has been previously married or divorced.
+Because of possible complications and the testimony on the field, no missionary or missionary couple shall be approved for missionary service if either husband or wife has been divorced.

 Should serious marital difficulties arise between husband and wife, the Mission will make every possible effort to assist them in restoring proper relationships.
-However, if reconciliation is not reached, the couple will be asked to leave the Mission.
+However, if reconciliation is not reached, the couple will be asked to resign as WBF missionaries.

 H. Single Female Applicants

 The WBF Mission Agency encourages single female applicants and they, upon approval, will be sent as a missionary or missionary assistant to work with another missionary or national pastor.
 Single female applicants will be made aware of the unique challenges involved and will be recognized as missionaries assisting church planters on the field.